Gurbux Singh (field hockey)

-Gurbux ("Gurbakhsh") Singh (born 11 February 1936) is a former Indian field hockey player who was a member of the Indian team that won the gold medal at the 1964 Summer Olympics, the bronze medal at the 1968 Summer Olympics and the gold medal at the 1966 Asian Games.
+Gurbux Singh is an Indian field hockey player who was a member of the Indian team that won the gold medal at the 1964 Summer Olympics, the bronze medal at the 1968 Summer Olympics and the gold medal at the 1966 Asian Games.
 He was the joint captain of the Indian team at the 1968 Summer Olympics.
 He was also the coach of the Indian team at the 1976 Summer Olympics.
-For his outstanding contribution to the country in the field of sports, Gurbux received the Arjuna Award in 1966.
+For his outstanding contribution to the country in the field of sports, Singh received the Arjuna Award in 1966.

+Sub-caste

+The sub-caste of Gurbux Singh is Kohli but he preferred not to suffix it with his name.

 Early life

 Gurbux Singh was born at Peshawar but grew up in Rawalpindi.
 After the partition of India, the family first moved to Lucknow, then to Mhow and finally to Meerut from where he did his graduation.
 He moved to Calcutta in 1957, a city which ultimately became his permanent home and shaped his sports career.
-Gurbux initially tried his hand at badminton but then started playing hockey for his school in Lucknow.
+Singh initially tried his hand at badminton but then started playing hockey for his school in Lucknow.

-Gurbux started hockey at the age of 16.
+Singh started hockey at the age of 16.
 He represented Agra University in 1954–55 and a year later won the Obaidullah Gold Cup Hockey Championship.
-Gurbux Singh first played for East Bengal Club in 1957, and was influential in their first victory at the Beighton Cup that year.
+He first played for East Bengal Club in 1957, and was influential in their first victory at the Beighton Cup that year.
 He later represented Calcutta Customs Club from 1957 to 1965, followed by Mohun Bagan Athletic Club from 1968 to 1980.
 He had a distinguished career in domestic hockey.